widged/reactjs-workshop/notes/redux.md

  { type: 'ADD_TODO', text: 'Read the Redux docs.' }
 ```

+Actions must have a type field that indicates the type of action being performed.
+Types can be defined as constants and imported from another module.
+It's better to use strings for type than Symbols because strings are serializable.
+Other than type, the structure of an action object is really up to you.
+If you're interested, check out Flux Standard Action for recommendations on how actions could be constructed.

+Actions describe the fact that something happened.
 Think of an action as a very brief snippet of news.
-“Mary liked article 42.” or “‘Read the Redux docs.' was added to the list of todos.”
+“Mary liked article 42.” or “‘Read the Redux docs.' was added to the list of todos.”.

+Actions are purely data!
+They are strictly declarative — they describe what you can do in your app.
+Actions do not specify how the application's state changes in response.
+This is the job of reducers.

 You can call store.dispatch(action) from anywhere in your app, including components and XHR callbacks, or even at scheduled intervals.